Select local site

 Summary

-The worm's file is polymorphically encrypted.
-It means that every copy of the worm is different from each other.
-The constant part is only the size of the worm's executable file - 57856 bytes.
+The worm's file is polymorphically encrypted, which means every copy of the worm is different.
+The only constant aspect of the worm's code is the size of its executable file - 57856 bytes.

 After the worm's file is run it goes through the polymorphic decryptor and then proceeds to the static part of the code that allocates a memory buffer and extracts the main worm's code into it.
 Then the control is passed directly to the extracted worm's code.